 For more explanation about how this is so, read Nancy Pearcey’s book The Soul of Science and James Nickel’s book Mathematics: Is God Silent?
 Rather than dismissing traditional subjects like Latin, poetry, philosophy, and logic, classical educators wisely seek to understand what we have lost and aspire to reclaim the blessings they provide.

 The following is a story to illustrate the point of what old-fashioned subjects can offer.
 Abraham Lincoln once wrote that he truly learned to make his cases as a lawyer (in other words to “demonstrate a claim beyond the shadow of a doubt”) only after he had committed some of Euclid’s Elements to memory:

-At last I said, “Lincoln, you never can make a lawyer if you do not understand what demonstrate means; and I…went home to my father’s house, and stayed there till I could give any proposition in the six books of Euclid at sight.
-I then found out what demonstrate means, and went back to my law studies.”2
+At last I said, ‘Lincoln, you never can make a lawyer if you do not understand what demonstrate means; and I…went home to my father’s house, and stayed there till I could give any proposition in the six books of Euclid at sight.
+I then found out what demonstrate means, and went back to my law studies.’”1

-Whatever one might think of Lincoln, he was clearly no chronological snob (see the web publication “What Abraham Lincoln Read” to view an extensive annotated bibliography) and he was a potent opponent in debate and a formidable statesman.
-Lincoln’s speeches, including phrases such as “dedicated to the proposition” in the Gettysburg Address, are said to have roots in his studies of Euclid.3
+Whatever one might think of Lincoln, he took ownership of his childhood education and was clearly no chronological snob (read “What Abraham Lincoln Read” to view an extensive annotated bibliography) and he was a potent opponent in debate and a formidable statesman.
+Lincoln’s speeches, including phrases such as “dedicated to the proposition” in the Gettysburg Address, are said to have roots in his studies of Euclid.2

 All the so-called old-fashioned subjects deserve “apology,” (from the Greek sense of the word apologia, meaning “defense”; see 1 Peter 3:15), to give a defense for classical, Christian methodology, the Challenge programs, and some of the subjects in the programs intentionally chosen to facilitate and nurture our goals.